Do you have hand pain and fibromyalgia? Pain in the extremities is common in

 the various types of arthritis.

 Of course you might have both fibro and arthritis type of pain.
 The hand pain might be coming from another condition, but in the interest of hand pain and fibromyalgia and the many questions that arise, we will focus on hand pain caused by fibromyalgia.

 With fibromyalgia pain, it will be more related to nerves, tendons and trigger points.
 However, there can be other related causes as well.

 Fibro related hand pain can occur when using or not using the hands.
 Pain can occur when simply reaching for and picking up an object.
 Even a light object.
-Because the muscles in our hands are different from that of our legs or arms, the pain may likely feel like it is more in the bones of the fingers rather than the muscles and tendons of the joints.
+Because the muscles in our hands are different from that of our legs or arms, the pain may likely feel like it is more in the bones and joints of the fingers rather than the muscles and tendons of the joints.
 This light touch sensation can also stem from allodynia.

 Fairly often, what you feel initially is more of a “sensation” rather than immediate pain.
 You may then have a radiating type of pain, and again this can travel along the nerves, tendons, ligaments and surrounding joints.
 This can cause a weakness in the hands, traveling up to the wrist, forearm and shoulder, depending on any trigger points involved.